Probate Q&A Series

 Commissioner’s Sale in a Partition Action

 A commissioner’s sale arises when co-owners cannot divide real property by agreement.
 After the court issues a partition decree, it appoints one or more commissioners under N.C.
 Gen. Stat. § 46-6.
 Commissioners must notify all parties, set the auction date, and conduct a public sale.
-Bidders compete, and the highest bid wins.
+Bidders compete, and the highest bid is subject to confirmation and the upset-bid process.
 Once the sale concludes, the commissioners report their findings to the clerk of court as required by N.C.
 Gen. Stat. § 46-12.
-After the court confirms the sale, it issues a deed to the purchaser and orders distribution of proceeds according to each co-owner’s share.
+After the sale is finally confirmed, a deed is issued to the purchaser and the proceeds are distributed according to each co-owner’s share.

 Upset Bid Process

-If the confirmed sale price does not reflect the property’s fair market value, interested parties can file upset bids to raise the price.
+Interested parties may file upset bids to raise the price.
 Under N.C.
 Gen. Stat. § 46-24:

-• Filing Period: Any party may file an upset bid within 15 days after the commissioner’s report is filed.
+• Filing Period: Any person entitled to do so may file an upset bid within 10 days after the commissioner’s report of sale is filed.

-• Bid Requirements: Each new bid must exceed the confirmed sale price by at least 5%.
+• Bid Requirements: Each new bid must exceed the prior bid by the applicable statutory upset-bid amount.

-• Security Deposit: Bidders submit an affidavit and deposit a percentage (usually 5%) of their bid to secure their offer.
+• Security Deposit: Bidders must file the required deposit to secure their offer.

 2. Key Takeaways